compat-project/QCG-PilotJob/docs/executor_api.rst

 QCG-PilotJob.
 Actually, behind the scenes ``QCGPJExecutor`` initialises the QCG-PilotJob manager service and it plays a role of a proxy to its methods.

-Once created, ``QCGPJExecutor`` allows us to submit tasks for the execution within a QCG-PilotJob.
+Once created, ``QCGPJExecutor`` allows us to submit tasks for the execution within QCG-PilotJob.
 An example invocation of the ``submit`` method is shown on the 5th line.
 The first and the most interesting argument to this method is template.
 The template is actually a `Callable` that returns a tuple consisting of string and dictionary.
-The string need to be a QCG-PilotJob submit request description written in a JSON format with optional placeholders for substitution of specific parameters, while the dictionary may used to set default values for placeholders.
+The string need to be a QCG-PilotJob submit request description written in a JSON format with optional placeholders for substitution of specific parameters, while the dictionary may be used to set default values for placeholders.
 The next parameters of the method are optional and dependent on the selected template - their role is to provide values for the actual substitution of placeholders.